-- All of your FPPs and controllers will have connection to the internet so updates can be performed from your home computer. - Your FPP will have access to a Network Time Protocol so it will keep time for scheduling if you set up the NTP. - You will need Ethernet cables run from the home network router to the FPP and each controller. - Your show data will be transmitted using your home network which might cause a slowdown or lag for other devices on your home network. - Make sure you have the Channel Outputs for each FPP set correctly. - FPP mode should be set to Player (Standalone) and the E1.31/DDP outputs configured in FPP for the channels it is sending to the controllers.
+- All of your FPPs and controllers will have connection to the internet so updates can be performed from your home computer. - Your FPP will have access to a Network Time Protocol so it will keep time for scheduling if you set up the NTP. - You will need Ethernet cables run from the home network router to the FPP and each controller. - Your show data will be transmitted using your home network which might cause a slowdown or lag for other devices on your home network, unless you use the method indicated using a network switch.. - Make sure you have the Channel Outputs for each FPP set correctly. - FPP mode should be set to Player.